 Adult dogs also benefit from reduced stress and increased confidence when swimming with a certified hydrotherapist.
 Even if your dog does not show signs of an ailment or injury, aqua therapy provides a great form of exercise to keep your dog in prime fitness and health.
-Beach Dog Aqua Therapy utilizes a positive approach to help dogs overcome their fear of water and boost their confidence in the water.
+Beach Dog Aqua Therapy utilizes a positive approach to help dogs overcome any fears of the water and boost their confidence as a swimmer.
 Exercise in a positive environment may also help address behavioral issues by relieving stress and anxiety.
 We find that our canine clients are always excited to come back for a swim session!

-Beach Dog Aqua Therapy uniquely combines swim sessions with red light therapy and applications of customized blends of Young Living® essential oils and CBD oil based on the dog’s needs.
-To learn more about the synergistic benefits of red light therapy and essential oils, contact Certified Hydrotherapist Diane Kenney today for a complimentary consultation to discuss the health goals unique to your dog.
+Beach Dog Aqua Therapy uniquely combines swim sessions with red light therapy and applications of customized blends of Young Living® essential oils and CBD oil based upon each dog’s individual needs.
+To learn more about the synergistic benefits of red light therapy and essential oils, contact Certified Canine Hydrotherapist Diane Kenney today for a complimentary consultation to discuss the health goals unique to your dog.

 Do you have a senior dog who has limited mobility?
 Hydrotherapy for your canine companions provides a low-impact form of physical therapy for dogs that are suffering from chronic degenerative diseases or neurological issues, recovering from an injury or fighting weight gain as they slow down with age.